ChaoticCyber/Notes/README.md

 # Notes

-## Creating a location to store things I think are interesting
+## Creating a location to store things